Xastir/Xastir/README.developers.md

       git worktree prune      # not really necessary, as git will do this itself
                               # eventually

+#### NEVER MERGE RELEASE BRANCHES BACK TO MASTER

+The steps we took above are almost all done this way because in general we ignore all the files bootstrap.sh produces and never commit them to the master branch of the repository.

+Github releases are not just static copies of release tarballs we upload the way they were with SourceForge --- they're taken directly out of the repo using something very similar to the "git archive" command we used testing out our release.
+It was therefore necessary to change .gitignore so it doesn't ignore those files, then commit them.

+Because of this, we never want to do a release branch to master merge.
+Just don't do it.
+Leave the release branch unmerged forever.

 #### Getting master ready to move on